Recurrent UTIs: Causes, Prevention, and Treatment Options

 Answer: There are several possible reasons.
 The original bacteria may have formed intracellular reservoirs in the bladder lining that are not fully cleared by antibiotics.
 You may also be experiencing reinfection with new bacteria due to ongoing risk factors.
 In some cases, the antibiotic prescribed may not have been effective against the specific organism.
 Urine culture with sensitivity testing can help identify the right antibiotic, and a comprehensive prevention plan can address modifiable risk factors.

-If you are dealing with recurrent UTIs, you do not have to wait weeks for a clinic appointment to get help.
-TeleTest offers convenient, confidential consultations with licensed Canadian physicians who can assess your symptoms, order urine cultures, prescribe appropriate antibiotics, and develop a personalized prevention plan -- all through secure online messaging.
+If you're dealing with recurrent UTIs, you don't have to wait weeks for a clinic appointment.
+TeleTest consultations are confidential and run through secure messaging.
+A licensed Canadian clinician can assess symptoms, order a urine culture, prescribe antibiotics, and put together a prevention plan tailored to your history.

 Disclaimer: This blog post is intended for educational purposes only and should not be taken as medical advice.
 Always consult your healthcare provider for personal health concerns.